Raggaer/castro/en-US/home/installation.md

 To sum the whole process here is what you should do in order to start using Castro:

 - Get the executable (for your platform) and the needed folders.
-- Start the executable and head over to the installation port.
+- Start the executable (from the castro directory) and head over to the installation interface (**port: 8080**).
-- Follow the installation process.
+- Follow the installation process (this will encode your map and create a configuration file).
 - Restart Castro.